-The construction and operational phase of the development will result in an increase in vehicle movements on site and a subsequent slight increase in $NO_x$ concentrations.
+The construction and operational phase of the development will result in a slight, increase in vehicle movements on site given the historic animal health trust when in operation had significant staff and visitor pressure, and therefore a subsequent slight increase in NO_x concentrations locally.
 However, given the distance of the site from the designated sites, and the presence of the A14 dual carriageway between the site and the designated sites, it is considered unlikely that the Project would result in increases at the site beyond what is already present and therefore no significant effects on these sites are anticipated.